It’s what every sheltie deserves: Optimal nourishment.

 Do be aware that veggies and organ meats are what make the stool softer and the bone and raw meat make it harder.
 So giving 100% beef liver dinner, wouldn’t necessarily be the best thing for your dog’s bowels that day.

 My dogs maintain a healthy weight easily.
 Occasionally when one of the dogs is underweight I increase the total amount of food they eat and add a little extra carbs until they gain a little and eventually move back to the 75% meat and bones and 25% veggie.
 Remember a dog needs primarily a protein rich diet.
-The commercial foods fall short of that.
+The traditional commercial kibble foods fall short of that.
 But it's one of the many raw dog food benefits.

 A raw home made dog food diet must include bone that can be consumed.
 While some meals may be meat only (like a beef kidney/beef and rice dinner for example), the overall diet must have meat with bone soft enough for the sheltie to crush and swallow.